jonathanstowe/rakudo-liquidsoap/README.md

 # Rakudo Liquidsoap

 This provides a docker image that has the Raku programming language built on top of the [Savonet Liquidsoap](https://hub.docker.com/r/savonet/liquidsoap-full) image.
+It also has [icecast](http://icecast.org/) and [libshout](https://gitlab.xiph.org/xiph/icecast-libshout/) installed.

 The purpose of this image is primarily for testing Raku audio streaming applications.